 Worrilow describes the Aire~PPE Decontamination Unit as behaving like “a large microwave.”
 Users put N95 masks inside and within about four minutes, they are sterilized all the way through and ready to wear again.
 Each unit can sterilize up to 8,500 masks in a 24-hour period.
 LifeAire recommends that a mask can be reused up to 20 times with the help of this unit.
 On top of preventing the spread of COVID-19, it’s a huge cost savings for hospitals now and in the future.

 “It is quite a pivot from IVF,” says Worrilow of launching the new device.
 But this isn’t LifeAire’s first foray into the healthcare space: Right before the pandemic took hold, LifeAire had just completed a large clinical trial of more than 8,000 patients in hospital rooms protected by its system.
 Removing airborne viruses, bacteria, and fungi improved patient wellness and dramatically reduced the length of hospital stays.
 Those study results are currently under review and LifeAire is fielding a jump in inquiries about its air-duct systems in a huge range of settings, from long-term care facilities and dentist offices to trains, airports, and cruise ships.
+Many would want to consider looking at microfuges and other equipment when studying the differences before and after such systems have been used to be sure, and the results seem to be very promising at this stage.

 But with the COVID crisis crushing hospitals across the country and a device in the making to sterilize much-needed masks, “everyone pivoted and just focused on what we can do and how quickly we can do it,” says Worrilow.
 “Within days, we had CAD drawings, we had prototypes … we had manufacturing teed up and ready to go.”